oatlog/oatlog/doc/report/main.typ

 However, peephole rewriting does not avoid the issue of destructive rewrites being order-dependent in the face of multiple potentially good but mutually incompatible rewrites.
 Since one rewrite can unlock other beneficial rewrites later, one cannot select them greedily.
-This could be handled with a slow backtracking search, but most compilers do this heuristically instead.
+This could be handled with a slow backtracking search or with heuristics, with most compilers doing the latter.
+But there is a third approach, using equality saturation and e-graphs, that can be used to augment peephole rewriting to make it nondestructive.

-#TODO[make conceptual background sections link to each-other, it's not just a tree]

-== E-graphs and EqSat
+== E-graphs and equality saturation

-Equality saturation (EqSat), a technique based on e-graphs, can be used to augment peephole rewriting to make it nondestructive.
-It allows multiple rewrites of a value, committing to one only after all rewrites have been searched while not duplicating work post-branch as a backtracking search would.
+E-graphs @oldegraph are data structures for term rewriting that allow multiple representations of a value, committing to one only after all rewrites have been searched.
+The representations are stored simultaneously and since there is no backtracking there is no duplicated post-branch work.

-E-graphs are data structures that compactly represent an exponential number of equivalent expressions by allowing operators to take equivalence classes as inputs instead of individual expressions.
+The trick that allows e-graphs to compactly represent an exponential number of equivalent expressions is that operators take equivalence classes as inputs instead of individual expressions.
 An e-graph can be seen as a graph of e-nodes partitioned into e-classes, where e-nodes take e-classes as input.
 Concretely, the expressions $(2a)+b$ and $(a<<1)+b$ would be stored as an addition taking as its left argument a reference to the equivalence class ${2a, a<<1}$, thus avoiding duplicated storage of any expression having $2a$ and therefore also $a<<1$ as possible subexpressions.

+E-graphs were originally developed for automated theorem proving @oldegraph @egraphwithexplain, in which they interact with a larger system.
+The e-graph is fed assumptions, possibly producing contradictions, which are then revoked and replaced with other assumptions.
+This means e-graphs for use in automated theorem proving require support for backtracking, restricting how they can be implemented.

-A general workflow involves an e-graph initialized with a set of expressions representing facts or computations, and rewrite rules corresponding to logical deductions or optimizations respectively are applied until reaching a fixpoint or until some other criterion is met.
+In contrast, the equality saturation (EqSat) @equalitysaturation workflow involves an e-graph initialized with a set of expressions representing facts or computations, and rewrite rules corresponding to logical deductions or optimizations respectively are applied until reaching a fixpoint or until some other criterion is met.
 Rewrite rules pattern match on the existing e-graph and perform actions such as inserting new e-nodes and equating existing e-nodes (and hence their e-classes).
-When e-graphs are used for program synthesis or optimization, rather than automated theorem proving, we call this equality saturation (EqSat)
-@equalitysaturation.
-Additionally, in equality saturation, there is a final extraction phase where one globally near-optimal expression is selected from the many possibilities implied by the e-graph.
+When equality saturation is used for program synthesis or optimization, there is a final extraction phase in which one globally near-optimal expression is selected from the many possibilities implied by the e-graph.

-#TODO[illustrate their usefulness is problematic wording]
-#TODO[clearly communicate: egraphs could be useful for compilers.]

 E-graphs suffer from the combinatorial explosion resulting from trying to find every equivalent representation of the initial expression, despite it being reduced through their efficient deduplication.
 This is a major problem in practice and currently severely limits what applications e-graphs are suitable for.
-While we have chosen optimizing compilers to illustrate their usefulness, this is not a domain in which they have typically been used.

-#TODO[Also present equation rewriting in general.
-Talk about how compilers is ONE application for them.]
-#TODO[Goal is to just to explore e-graphs, not just about optimizing compilers.
-Compilers are not really relevant.]
+In particular, e-graphs are not used in current general-purpose compilers despite their ability to solve the phase ordering problem.

-E-graphs were originally developed for automated theorem proving @oldegraph @egraphwithexplain and have been used for synthesis of low-error floating point expressions @herbie, optimization of linear algebra expressions @spores, etc, but they are absent from general-purpose compilers.
-The compiler backend Cranelift @cranelift is the only production compiler for general-purpose code we know of that has incorporated e-graphs, but it has done so in the weaker form of acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.
+E-graphs have, however, been used in more specialized domains such as for synthesis of low-error floating point expressions @herbie and for optimization of linear algebra expressions @spores.
+They are also used in eggcc @eggcc, an experimental optimizing compiler for the toy language Bril, and the webassembly-oriented production compiler backend Cranelift @cranelift.
+Cranelift uses the weaker acyclic e-graphs (aegraphs), due to performance problems of full e-graphs.
+A proliferation of e-graphs within compilers would require them to become faster.

 == Datalog and relational databases

-Recent developments in e-graphs and equality saturation @relationalematching @eqlog @egglog have shown that adding indices to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog -- a declarative logic programming language that reasons bottom-up by inserting rows into tables.
+Recent developments in e-graphs and equality saturation @relationalematching @eqlog @egglog have shown that adding indexes to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog -- a declarative logic programming language that reasons bottom-up by inserting rows into tables.
 In fact, this similarity extends to the degree that e-graphs may be best thought of as Datalog extended with a unification operation.

 This allows EqSat to leverage algorithms from Datalog, in particular the algorithm semi-naive join which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.

-Incremental rule matching, together with indices and simple query planning, has brought an order of magnitude speedup to the recent e-graph engine egglog @egglog when compared to its predecessor egg
+Incremental rule matching, together with indexes and simple query planning, has brought an order of magnitude speedup to the recent e-graph engine egglog
-@egg.
+@egglog when compared to its predecessor egg @egg.

 Relational databases are a mature technology with rich theory and a wide breadth of implementations, providing many techniques that could be transferred to e-graphs beyond those already incorporated